bcgov/devops-platform-workshops/101-lab/content/00_overview.md

 ## Special Notes

-The training is being delivered in a production Openshift Environment, using the BC Gov's 'Silver' cluster.
+The training is being delivered in a production OpenShift Environment, using the BC Gov's 'Silver' cluster.

 You'll need an IDIR account to complete this course, so if you don't have one please contact your supervisor to arrange one before starting the course.